 In two previous posts [1,2] I used the growth and decline of the Presbyterian denomination in Wales to put forward two complementary theses:

 A key graph is reproduced from to illustrate these theses, figure 1.
-The graph shows the growth of the church as a percentage of the total population up to the 1870s, with the various Welsh revivals that drove that growth indicated by vertical lines.
+The graph shows the growth of the church as a percentage of the total population up to the 1870s.
+Superimposed are the various Welsh revivals that drove that growth – indicated by vertical lines.
 Percentage growth indicates the presence of conversion over and above the retention of the children of church members, regardless of the birth rate.
-Subsequently, there is proportional decline, with only one major revival left in 1904/5.
+Subsequently, there is a proportional decline, with only one major revival left in 1904/5.

-It turns out that child retention at the end of the 19thcentury was only 50%, a rate of 1.45% of the church per year, with conversions from outside only just less at 1.26% per year [1,2].
+It turns out that child retention at the end of the 19th century was only 50%, a rate of 1.45% of the church per year, with conversions from outside only just less at 1.26% per year [1,2].
 During the 1904/5 revival, there was a sudden increase in conversions to 6% per year, far more than child retention, without any sudden increase in the population .
-Revival gave conversion far above biological growth and thus has more effect on church growth than population growth.
+Revival gave conversion far above biological growth and thus had more effect on church growth than population growth.

-Thus the period of largest population growth in coal mining areas occurred when there were the least number of revivals.
-What is more likely is that the massive number of internal migrants had already been converted in prior revivals elsewhere, and then chose their chapels in line with the jobs they obtained.
-But this made no difference to the national increase in church membership .
+Thus, the period of the largest population growth in coal mining areas occurred when there were the least number of revivals.
+What is more likely is that the massive number of internal migrants had already been converted elsewhere in prior revivals.
+When they migrated, they chose their chapels in line with the jobs they obtained.
+However, this made no difference to the national increase in church membership .

-Hopefully, this deals with four of the common objections to the reality of revival as the cause of church growth in the 19thcentury.
-That century saw a dramatic rise in UK church participation due to the work of the Holy Spirit, especially in conversion.
+Hopefully, this deals with four of the common objections to the reality of revival as the cause of church growth in the 19th century.
+That century saw a dramatic rise in UK church participation due to the work of the Holy Spirit.
 It was a time of God-given revivals, as was most of the 18th century.
-The contrast with the 20thcentury decline and lack of revival is striking.
-Why revivals have ceased demands an explanation – that will be the next blog.
+The contrast between these earlier centuries and the 20th century decline and lack of revival is striking.
+Why revivals ceased demands an explanation.
+That will be the next blog.